 Independent risk assessments

-A risk assessment in Norwegian Scientific Committee for Food Safety (VKM) is a review, summary and assessment of the scientific documentation available.
+A risk assessment in VKM is a review, summary and assessment of the scientific documentation available.
 Scientific findings and date come from peer reviewed articles and published documents, including risk assessments from national and international institutions and from national and international surveillance and monitoring.

 Risk assessments in VKM follow current international standards and methodology in the respective fields of responsibility for VKMs panels.
 All risk assessments are published electronically on our web pages as statements from the relevant panels or the Scientific Steering Committee.